davidk1401/portfolio/README.md

 Tools Used: Python (Pandas, BeautifulSoup)

 This tool scrapes data from a webpage, searches it for any US states mentioned, and loads results into a Pandas data frame sorted by the number of mentions.
 Whichever states are mentioned least are the most forgettable!

-## Jokers Wild Video Poker
-Tools Used: Python

-This program is a fully functional version of video poker with a joker included in the deck, played through the command line.